codership/galera/docs/source/restartingcluster.rst

 In the event that there are no other nodes in the cluster with a well-defined state, then there is no need to preserve the node state ID.
 You must perform a thorough database recovery procedure, similar to that used on standalone database servers.
 Once you recover one node, use it as the first node in a new cluster.

-If there are no other nodes with a well-defined state, you must perform a thorough database recovery procedure, (similar to that used on standalone database servers), on one node
+If there are no other nodes with a well-defined state, you must perform a thorough database recovery procedure, (similar to that used on standalone database servers), on one node, then use it as the first node in a new cluster.

-You can still recover the node state ID of the last committed transaction from InnoDB as described above, but the recovery is rather meaningless.
-The crash likely corrupted the node state and it may not be functional.

 You can still recover the node state ID of the last committed transaction from InnoDB as described above; however, the recover is rather meaningless.
 The node state is probably corrupted and may not even be functional.